 top of page

 The Blue Water Ramblers, est. 2002, write their own songs and take turns harmonizing with each other to create a colorful tapestry of sounds.
 “Banjo-Jim” Foerch on his acoustic and electric banjos and R.H.
 “Bear” Berends on his big Martin guitar are the core of the Rambler vocal and writing team.
-Then add “California Dan” Lynn laying down the steady rhythm on his doghouse,

-The unique Blue Water Rambler sound.
 In our performances you will hear songs expressing our unique take on life both present and past in styles folky to bluegrass, Americana and roots.

 Jim.jpg